EmmanuelBlessing95/LITA-CUSTOMER-DATA-ANALYSIS/README.md

 ### 2. SQL Analysis
 - **Database Queries**: SQL Server was used to answer specific questions about customer counts, subscription types, and cancellation trends.

+### Data Preparation
+1. I created a Customerdata Table.
+2. I then immported my Customersdata csv file into my database(ProgreSQL)
+3. Before importing, i ensured the data types were right, no null value, consistency of data.

 ### Key Questions